Troops to Teachers

 GENERAL REQUIREMENTS FOR

-The following is a broad description of key elements in a planned program leading to the issuance of a Michigan Provisional (initial entry) certificate.
+The following is a broad description of key elements in a planned program leading to the issuance of a Michigan Standard (initial entry) certificate.
 There may be further requirements depending upon one's academic preparation.

 - Baccalaureate Degree.